contao/docs/docs/manual/guides/deployer.en.md

 ## Provision web server

 As you know [from the Contao documentation][5], you have to set the document root of the server to `/public` (or `/web` in older versions) of the project.
-The idea of Deployer is to provide updates without downtime, and to realize this, Deployer utilizes rolling symlink releases.
-Consequently, you have to set the document root of your vHost to `/current/public` (or `/current/web` respectively).
+The idea of Deployer is to provide updates with the shortest possible downtime, and to realize this, Deployer utilizes rolling symlink releases.
+Consequently, you have to set the document root of your vHost to`/current/public` (or `/current/web` respectively).
 A full example for the document root might look like `/var/www/foobar/html/example.org/current/public`.

 {{% notice "info" %}}